Zaita/Odin/docs/source/advanced_admin_tasks.md

 A Pillar is a linking of a Questionnaire to the landing page.
 You can do this through the Pillars tab.
 Once displayed you will see a list of existing pillars.
 Clicking inside a pillar will show you the linked questionnaire.
 You can change the text displayed on the pillar button by modifying the Label field and the Pillar Type will determine the icon displayed (nothing else).

 The Questionnaire tab will show you the linked questionnaires.
-While the Odin allows you to link multiple questionnaires, only the top one will be accessible to the user.
+While Odin allows you to link multiple questionnaires, only the top one will be accessible to the user.

 Alternately, you can click Questionnaires on the left menu, then select the Questionnaires tab on the top right to see a list of questionnaires in the system.
 These questionnaires are the only ones that can be linked to a pillar and accessed from the landing page.